marilyn-croffie/marilyn-croffie.github.io/_projects/research.md

 Although the program emphasized “working successfully in diverse and inclusive environments” as a graduation outcome, there were no structured learning experiences that taught students how to do this work in practice.

 ## The Challenge
-The gap wasn’t a lack of intention—it was a lack of infrastructure.
+The gap wasn’t a lack of intention — it was a lack of infrastructure.
 Professional collaboration skills were expected, but not taught systematically.

 I wanted to design learning experiences that treated communication, self-awareness, and team dynamics as learnable professional skills, rather than traits students were assumed to already have.